Skip to content Skip to footer navigation

 bread cooked in dutch oven side by side

-Next, I cooked my go-to beef brisket to see how the Aldi pot compared to the Kmart.
+Next, I cooked my go-to beef brisket to see how the Aldi pot compared to Kmart's Dutch oven.

 Both pots were easy to wash up after the first use, with no sticking or hard-to-scrub areas, despite how baked-on some of the food looked after the long cook-time.